How To Use Excel Formulas

 Excel offers a wide range of functions that allow you to perform specific calculations.
 Here’s how to use functions in formulas:

-1. Select a Cell: Click on the cell where you want the function result to appear.
+1. Click on the cell where you want the function result to appear.

-3. Type the Function Name: Begin typing the name of the function you want to use.
+3. Begin typing the name of the function you want to use.
 As you type, Excel will suggest function names.
 You can press the Tab key to auto-complete the function name.

-4. Open Parentheses: After entering the function name, open a set of parentheses “(“.
+4. After entering the function name, open a set of parentheses “(“.

-5. Enter Arguments: Within the parentheses, provide the arguments or values the function needs to perform its calculation.
+5. Within the parentheses, provide the arguments or values the function needs to perform its calculation.
 These arguments can be cell references, numbers, text, or other functions.

-6. Close Parentheses: After entering the arguments, close the parentheses “)”.
+6. After entering the arguments, close the parentheses “)”.

-See also Learn Charts in Excel for Beginners
+See also How to Concatenate Cells in Excel

-Once you have entered all of the arguments, close the parenthesis and press Enter to calculate the result.
+After inputting all arguments, close the parentheses and press Enter to calculate the result.

 For example, to use the SUM function to add values in cells A1 through A5, you can enter the formula =SUM(A1:A5).